Constitution and Bye-Laws

 ARTICLE 3 – STRUCTURE

-- The Organisation shall be an Affiliated Chapter of the Society of Petrophysicists and Well Log Analysts.
-The Organisation will abide by the rules and bye-laws of that Society only insofar as they do not conflict with the bye-laws of the Organisation stated herein.
+- The Organisation shall be an Affiliated Chapter of the Society of Petrophysicists and Well Log Analysts (SPWLA).
+The Organisation will abide by the rules and bye-laws and the Affiliate Charter of that Society only insofar as they do not conflict with the laws of England and Wales, or cause the Organisation to cease to be a charity in law.

-- Temporary Committees, with the exception of the Nominating Committee, may be appointed by the President to act on Organisation business.
-The tenure of any Temporary Committee will be at the discretion of the President but all Temporary Committees will automatically be dissolved at the start of the next Annual General Meeting of the Organisation.
-Any Temporary Committee shall only expend funds held by the Organisation in accordance with a budget agreed by the Executive Committee.
+- Temporary Committees, with the exception of the Nominating Committee, may be appointed by the President to advise the Executive Committee on Organisation business.
+The tenure of any Temporary Committee will be at the discretion of the President but all Temporary Committees will automatically be dissolved at the next Annual General Meeting of the Organisation.

 - No member of the Executive Committee or of any Temporary Committee shall receive any remuneration or other benefit in money or monies worth from the Organisation apart from reasonable legitimate out-of-pocket expenses incurred in the furtherance of the charitable purpose stated in Article 2 (item 1).